peramalho/memorize-english/README.md

 ## Introduction

-Memorize English is a mobile game for learning english by portuguese speakers, that aims to combine learning and fun.
+Memorize English is a mobile game for learning english, that aims to combine learning with fun.

 The player must link Portuguese / English synonyms in adverse situations, using memorization strategies.
 There are more than 3000 words to learn, in a relaxed and challenging environment.
 These are the most used terms in English.